harvester/docs/versioned_docs/version-v1.2/vm/create-windows-vm.md

 3. The **third volume** is a `Container` with the following values:
     1. `Name`: The value `virtio-container-disk` is set by default.
 You can keep it or change it.
     2. `Type`: Select `cd-rom`.
-    3. `Docker Image`: The value `registry.suse.com/suse/vmdp/vmdp:2.5.3` is set by default.
-It's recommended you don't change it.
+    3. `Docker Image`: The value `registry.suse.com/suse/vmdp/vmdp:2.5.4.2` is set by default.
+We recommend not changing this value.
     4. `Bus`: The value `SATA` is set by default.
-It's recommended you don't change it.
+We recommend not changing this value.
 4. You can add additional disks using the buttons `Add Volume`, `Add Existing Volume`, `Add VM Image`, or `Add Container`.

 ![create-windows-vm-volumes](/img/v1.2/vm/create-windows-vm-volumes.png)